 Trinity Biotech manufactures its own A1c instrument, the Premier Hb9210, which was launched in Europe and obtained FDA approval in late 2011.
-Trinity Biotech distributes Premier Hb9210 through its European partner Menarini Diagnostics.
+In Europe, Trinity Biotech distributes Premier Hb9210 through its partner Menarini Diagnostics.
 In the USA and Brazil, Trinity Biotech sells the Premier Hb9210 through its direct sales organisation.
+In the rest of the world, principally Asia, we sell the Premier Hb9210 through a network of distributors.
 The Premier's unique features, cost structure and core technology enables it to compete in most economies and settings.